BlaT2512/homebridge-cast/README.md

 Device Type: Select Android TV for Android TVs, Chromecast Streaming Stick for Google TVs and Chromecast Audio for other Google Cast devices

-`Note: TV accessories must be added seperately in the Home app, remember to click Add Accessory > More Options in the Home app and add it after adding a Android/Google TV in the config`
+`Note: TV accessories must be added separately in the Home app, remember to click Add Accessory > More Options in the Home app and add it after adding a Android/Google TV in the config`

 Check on Volume Service and/or Streaming Service to expose a lightbulb for media/volume control and/or motion sensor for streaming status, respectively